burakayy7/blog--old/_posts/2021-06-14-Self-Balancing-Robot.md

 Well, I explained that in [this blog post](https://burakayy.com/blog/What-is-PID).
 You should go check it out, and come back here when you feel confident on PID controllers.

 Now that we know what a PID controller is and how it works, let's see how this will help control our robot.
+The algorithm calculates our current error in degrees and the PID contoller outputs a number accordingly to out input.
+And we need to use that output value to control our motors.
+Since our input is in degrees, our output will also be in degrees.
+But the cheap DC motors don't accept values in "degrees".
+You can only apply a voltage or a PWM signal to the motors.

+So a decent engineer would create a function that maps degrees to the motor's rotation and speed, and use that function to control the motors.
+However, 13 year old me was too lazy and directly multiplied the degrees by a combonation of numbers to directly control the motors.

+This was probably a major reason to as why the robot didn't succeed.